open-mmlab/mmaction2/docs/install.md

 CFLAGS="${CFLAGS} -mavx2" pip install --upgrade --no-cache-dir --force-reinstall --no-binary :all: --compile pillow-simd conda install -y jpeg libtiff
 ```

+**Note**:  You need to run `pip uninstall mmcv` first if you have mmcv installed.
+If mmcv and mmcv-full are both installed, there will be `ModuleNotFoundError`.

 ### Install MMAction2